plattyp/sms_auth/README.md

 A Rails engine for quickly adding SMS authentication to a Rails API.

+## What does this do?

+It will let a user on your app authenticate with only their phone number.
+It'll provide them an authentication token that will be enforced on protected routes (described below).
+It will also provide user context on the protected routes.

+This gem currently only supports PostgreSQL and creates 3 tables: `phone_verifications`, `authentication_tokens`, and `users` (it will skip this one if the table already exists)

 ## Why use this?

-This was originally built to support SMS authentication for a mobile application.
-It was later extracted into this engine so that it could be used easily for future apis.
-If you are interested in adding this type of authentication to your app, this should get you up and running in a few minutes without the need to use a Warden based solution.
+This was originally built to support SMS authentication for an API used for a mobile application.
+If you are interested in adding this type of authentication to your API, this should get you up and running in a few minutes without the need to use a Warden based solution.

 ## Installation